M.S. in Counseling and College Student Personnel

 The course is designed to develop an understanding of management and leadership theories, concepts, group processes, decision making, and planning.
 A variety of leadership styles and practices which influence student and employee performance will be reviewed in these topical areas: power and influence, delegating, trust-building, vision and mission development, setting and fulfilling professional and/or personal objectives, situational, visionary and transformational leadership, impediments to leader effectiveness, organizational culture and principles of shared leadership.

-EDCG 582 Legal and Ethical Issues in Higher Education (3 units)
+EDCG 582 Law and Ethics in Higher Education (3 units)

 This course provides an examination of the major legal and ethical issues confronting student affairs professionals and other administrators in higher education settings.
 Federal regulations and mandates, constitutional issues, tort liability, and contractual relationships will be covered.
-Ways of making practical decisions that are legally and ethically sound are examined (this course also satisfies the Ed.
-D. law proficiency requirement).
+Ways of making practical decisions that are legally and ethically sound are examined.

 EDCG 583 Professional Development in Practice (1 unit)